MCP memory server

 No Postgres to babysit.
 Every remember, update, and consolidate creates a semantic git commit — your decision log and implementation plans travel with the code in the same history.
 Pushes are controlled so project-vault writes do not fail on unpublished branches by default.
 History is inspectable, conflicts are isolated to individual files, and sync works across machines.

-Embeddings generated via Ollama run entirely on your machine — no data leaves your network. recall finds the right note even when you don't remember the exact words; grep and file tools only match strings you already know.
-Embeddings are gitignored and recomputed on each machine.
+Ollama is the local default, and advanced users can choose OpenAI-compatible endpoints, native OpenAI, or Gemini. recall finds the right note even when you don't remember the exact words; grep and file tools only match strings you already know.
+Embeddings are gitignored, recomputed on each machine, and never committed.

 Project memories live in .mnemonic/ inside your repo.
 Commit them alongside code so the whole team benefits from captured decisions.